-Our Student Bursary supports students with financial difficulties, ensuring they can enjoy the many opportunities that learning can bring.
+Thinking about studying with us but worried about the cost of course fees?
+Our student bursary supports students with financial difficulties, ensuring you can enjoy the many opportunities that learning can bring.

 Applying for a bursary

-Please complete the online application form or speak to our Information and Advice team who can discuss options with you, and tell you more about how to apply for a bursary:
+Please do not hesitate to speak to our Information and Advice team who will be able to discuss options with you and provide more information.

 How to donate